From $78K Solo to $130K with Partners in 16 Weeks: The Strategic Alliance That 5x’d Client Acquisition

 What’s their referral incentive structure?

-This research eliminated 7 of 20.
+This research eliminated 7 of the 20 potential partners.
 Some already had exclusive CRM partnerships.
 Others worked with much larger enterprises ($50M+).
-Few had thin client rosters (3-5 clients = insufficient deal flow).
+A few had thin client rosters of only 3–5 clients, which meant not enough deal flow.

 Remaining: 13 qualified potential partners